Cardiology free e-book online

 The pathophysiology of hypertension in pregnancy includes an increased cardiac output and vasoconstriction due to an increased central and peripheral sympathetic activity.Preeclampsia is associated with an immunologic mechanism.

-Treatment of hypertension in pregnancyWomen with stage 1 hypertension (systolic BP 140 to 159 mm Hg or diastolic BP 90 to 99 mm Hg) are low risk for cardiovascular complications in pregnancy and they are treated with lifestyle modification only (salt restriction) and a restriction of physical activity.
-Women with target organ damage should receive antihypertensive medication.
+Treatment of hypertension in pregnancyWomen with mild hypertension (systolic BP 140 to 159 mm Hg or diastolic BP 90 to 99 mm Hg) are low risk for cardiovascular complications in pregnancy and they are treated with lifestyle modification only (salt restriction) and a restriction of physical activity.
+Women with target organ damage should receive antihypertensive medication, even with mild hypertension.
 Women with prior requirement for multiple antihypertensive agents to control their BP, should also receive medication.

 If blood pressure (BP) reaches 160 systolic or 100 diastolic, treatment with antihypertensive medications should be instituted in every case.
 Effective treatment of severe hypertension especially in the first trimester of pregnancy is mandatory.

-Treatment for preeclampsia includes hositalization, bed rest, control of BP, seizure prophylaxis (treatment with magnesium sulphate) if signs of impending eclampsia develop and timely delivery.
+Treatment for preeclampsia includes hospitalization, bed rest, control of BP, seizure prophylaxis in cases of severe preeclampsia (treatment with intravenous magnesium sulphate) and timely delivery.
 Magnesium sulphate has shown excellent results in the prevention and treatment of convulsions.
 Delivery should be strongly considered regardless of gestational age if there are signs of fetal distress, or signs of maternal problems including severe hypertension, headache, visual disturbance, epigastric pain, deteriorating renal function, elevated liver enzymes, hemolysis, low platelet count.

 A USEFUL LINK